Azure/data-landing-zone/README.md

 - [User Access Administrator](https://docs.microsoft.com/azure/role-based-access-control/built-in-roles#user-access-administrator) or [Owner](https://docs.microsoft.com/azure/role-based-access-control/built-in-roles#owner) access to the subscription to be able to create a service principal and role assignments for it.
 - For deployment, please choose one of the below **Supported Regions** list.

-#### **Supported Regions:**
+### **Supported Regions:**

 - Asia Southeast
 - Europe North
 - Europe West
 - France Central
 - Japan East
 - South Africa North
 - UK South
 - US Central
 - US East
 - US East 2
 - US West 2

-If you don’t have an Azure subscription, [create your Azure free account today](https://azure.microsoft.com/free/).
+If you don't have an Azure subscription, [create your Azure free account today](https://azure.microsoft.com/free/).

 ## Option 1: Deploy to Azure - Quickstart (Coming soon ...)